Tamschi/Asteracea/book/src/static_components/text.md

 # }
 ```

-Two observations:

-- There is no space between the sentences in the HTML output.
+Note that there is no space between the sentences in the generated HTML.

-- `render` has returned to its previous signature and allocates inside `bump` again.

 Asteracea gives you fairly precise control over the output, but that also means it won't make changes to the document's whitespace for you.
 If there's no whitespace in the literal in the input, then there won't be whitespace in the content of the output (when rendering with [lignin-html] or [lignin-dom]).